OOPSpam/blog/_posts/2024-07-26-ways-to-stop-spam.md

 Although not all URL shortening services are malicious.
 Some shortening services are for local use only, meaning they are not open to the public.
 For example, when you generate a short URL for your Dropbox image or Google Docs.
 So, be aware of this fact when you set a rule.

 >🎯 A rule-based spam filtering is a powerful alternative to stop spam.
-It has been used for decades but, make sure you reconsider your rules once in a while to avoid flagging legitimate messages.
+It has been used for decades, but make sure you reconsider your rules once in a while to avoid flagging legitimate messages.

 ## Final thoughts